Interacting Supernovae and Supernova Impostors. SN 2009ip, is this the end?: Real Supernova or Supernova Impostor?

 As discussed in \citet{mau12}, there are no known line-driven wind mechanism or continuum driven wind mechanism for driving material off the stellar surface at the high velocities observed.
 The energy to provide $\gtrsim 10^{50}$\,erg per solar mass ejected must presumably come from a core-related event.

 There is also some consistency in the velocity of the material ejected during the 2012a event and the radius of the emitting region in the 2012b episode.
 The 2012a event lasts approximately 50 days, during which the bulk of material starts at 8000-9000\,km s$^{-1}$ on 5 September 2012, slowing to 5000-6000\,km s$^{-1}$ after about 10 days.
 The fast ejecta likely travelled around $5\times10^4$\rsun, before impacting on a surrounding shell and causing the dramatic increase in luminosity in the rise to the 2012b light curve peak.
 If the kinetic energy of the shell is then converted into radiative energy, one would expect that an emitting sphere of radius $5\times10^4$\rsun~at a black-body temperature of around 10000 K would emit at $L \simeq$ a few $\times 10^{43}$\,ergs$^{-1}$.
-This crude luminosity estimate is of the same order of magnitude to that we see in Figure \ref{fig3}.
+This crude luminosity estimate is of the same order of magnitude to that we see in Figure \ref{fig4}.

 The pulsational pair-instability SN model requires a star of initial mass to be in the range 95-130 M$_\odot$.
 The standard mass-loss prescriptions for such massive stars has to be relaxed so that in the final stages the star should retain enough mass to enhance the core temperature to cause the pair-instability.
 The progenitor has been estimated to have more than 60 M$_\odot$, implying that has retained most of its envelope.
 This is supported by the evidence that broad hydrogen features are detected in all the ejection episodes \citep[][see also Section \ref{spectra}]{smi10,fol11}.

-An interesting measurement would be the metallicity at the distance of SN 2009ip from the host galaxy nucleus (about 4\,kpc) to determine if it is significantly metal poor.
-At the current stage, only a statistical approach is possible to estimate the local oxygen abundance.
+An interesting measurement would be the metallicity at the distance of SN 2009ip from the host galaxy nucleus (about 4\,kpc) to determine if the environment is significantly metal poor.
+At the current stage, only a statistical approach is possible to grossly estimate the local oxygen abundance.
 Adopting the host galaxy distance and reddening of \citet{smi10}, the host galaxy has an absolute B-band magnitude of -17.9.
 Following \citet{pil04}, the characteristic (at R = 0.4R$_{25}$) oxygen abundance of NGC 7259 would be 12 + log(O/H) = 8.34, which gives 12 + log(O/H) = 8.07 at the SN position, clearly sub-solar.
+Although this method may provide -in the best case- only a rough estimate of the oxygen abundance, a sub-solar metallicity is the natural expectation from the modest host galaxy brightness and the peripheral location of the transient.